Manotick Walking Tour 2

 17. 5550 Manotick Main Street / In process of restoration

 This house was built in 1873 by Captain Peter Davidson.
 He was active in the militia and the basement windows are barred because gunpowder was stored in the basement at the time of the fear of the Fenian Raids.
 We wonder when/if this building will ever be restored as expected and planned.

 The original garage was built in 1922 by Jack Patterson who recognized the oncoming of the automobile as an opportunity for a new business.
 This was the first garage in the town; the gas pumps were inside the building with long hoses suspended on rods to reach the vehicle.
 Many renovations and changes have been made over the years, particularly in the roof line.
-There have only been three owners over the life of the garage, Mr. Patterson, Bill Campbell for nearly 20 years and Sonny Eve since 1975.
+There have only been three owners over the life of the garage, Mr. Patterson, Bill Campbell for nearly 20 years, Sonny Eve in 1975, and currently Tom Hilliard.

 The original building is small and the boomtown front is typical of the period when built, in the late 1870s.
 A dress and hat shop operated here before 1900.
 Since 1928 the business has been known as Lindsay & McCaffrey, General Merchants.
 When you step inside and see the carefully preserved light fixtures, counters, storage bins and ceiling you are reminded of a bygone era.
 In years gone by a feed, seed and grain mill was in the rear of the store.
 Some of the items available were men's work cloths, boots, hardware, farm supplies, harnesses, chewing tobacco and soft drinks.
 Today the store sells women's and men's clothing, boots, shoes, as well as seed and salt.

 20. The Mill Tavern, 5544 Manotick Main Street